axisgroup/evaluation-toolkit/1.Following-best-practices/README.md

 Instructions for use of the system should be visible or easily retrievable whenever appropriate.

-In the example below, Quora suggest possible questions based on what is being typed.
+In the example below, Quora suggests possible questions based on what is being typed.

 ![Recognition rather than recall](https://cdn-images-1.medium.com/max/1600/1*SRvnHU_h5yA--h91LG-Zcg.png)

 #### Computation

 Calculate the right metric for users, and provide the most actionable metric or information.
 For example, it may be important to focus on variances rather than absolute changes (e.g. change in sales since last year vs. total sales).

 #### Perception